Shrijeetkharche/Hamoye-id3/README.md

 | Preprocessing<br/>(4 Days) | 09 Feb 2022 | 12 Feb 2022 |
 | Subtopic<br/>(6 Days) | 13 Feb 2022 | 18 Feb 2022 |

+I’ll assign the groups for subtopics on 11th Feb 2022.
+Also, we have to prepare a presentation along so note down your every thought that we can include in our presentation.